techlore/go-incognito/Scripts/Section 3/15_ Safe Communication.md

 technology that powers these messages is called SMS, or short message service, and this is all handled by your cellular provider, like Verizon, AT&T, or Sprint.
-Unfortunately, these texts are generally not encrypted, and cellular companies collect all of our conversations; they’re known to hand it over to intelligence agencies.
+Unfortunately, these texts are generally not encrypted, and cellular companies collect all of our conversations; they’re also known to hand it over to intelligence agencies.
 As a matter of fact, beginning in 2002, the NSA asked AT&T to build secret rooms in their facilities: One in Bridgeton, Missouri, and another on Folsom Street in San Francisco.
 More were eventually added in Seattle, San Jose,